 c => 400

-In the above example, erase(key) function erases the all the key 'b' and its value from the multimap.
+In the provided example, the erase(key) method removes all occurrences of the key 'b' along with its corresponding value from the multimap.

 Example 3